mtreml/diy-nas/README.md

 # Goals

-- Build a DIY NAS based on OpenMediaVault 6 just for the fun of it
+- Build a DIY NAS based on OpenMediaVault 6
 - RAID5 for read performance & failure safety
 - Full disk encryption with LUKS
 - < 10 users